 The Trust's growth plan is built around well managed and quality growth expanding where there is a clear benefit to the Trust, its staff and its pupils whilst ensuring the central support functions of the Trust can meet the needs of additional academies.
-Whilst the potential for growth reduces every year as more schools establish new Trusts or join existing ones, the DfE has published guidance on Trust mergers and this appears to be the next phase of MAT evolution.
-The Trust growth plan outlines the importance of both Trust growth and Trust partnership and across the year the Trust has developed strong relationships with other Trusts.
+The Trust growth plan outlines the importance of both Trust growth and Trust partnership and across the year the year it has developed strong relationships with other Trusts.